spurintel/monocle-plugin-cloudflare/README.md

 You will need to update the `wrangler.toml` file and set your `account_id` and `route`.

 This utility supports both user and Spur managed encryption.
+If you are creating a new deployment for this project, the user managed encryption is much more performant.
 You may need to specify which environment these are deployed to with the `--env ENVIRONMENT` options.

 If you selected Spur managed encryption, set the following env variables:
 ```sh